 To create the Lower Thirds look you will need to remove the part of ProPresenter’s output that you don’t want to cover your video (IE: the upper two thirds).
 One way to do this would be to use a Chroma (color) Key or a Luma (brightness) Key.
 Basically, the idea here is that you tell your streaming software “remove a specific color (such as blue or green)” or “remove all black” so that what is left is the content that you want to see on the stream.

 The benefit of this system is that it is cheaper; because this is being controlled by the streaming software, you don’t need to do anything special inside of ProPresenter.

-The limitations of this system are that your streaming software must support a Chroma or Luma Key, and that this solution does not look as nice as using an Alpha Key.
-(Because the streaming software is using a color to “guess” what you want removed, sometimes it will guess wrong and you may get jagged edges around text, as an example.)
+The limitations of this system are that your streaming software must support a Chroma or Luma Key and that this solution does not look as nice as using an Alpha Key.
+(Because the streaming software is using a color to “guess” what you want to be removed, sometimes it will guess wrong and you may get jagged edges around text, as an example.)

 To use the Chroma/Luma Key option, first read the below sections on Multi-Screen Module vs. Master Control Module, then you would leave ProPresenter as a standard video feed or an NDI feed ($99); see the Picture-in-Picture section above for a deeper explanation on these output options.

 The other option is to use the Alpha Key Module inside of ProPresenter ($999) to send a full Alpha Key from ProPresenter directly to your streaming software/hardware.
 This option can be a bit more expensive, however, it will provide a cleaner output to the screen; ProPresenter will tell the software/hardware exactly which pixels to keep and which to remove, thus your streaming solution does not have to “guess” at which ones to keep.

 The benefit of this system is a cleaner looking output, and you don't have to worry about the streaming solution removing the wrong thing.